baby bath stuff

 Start with Sponge Baths

 The American Academy of Pediatrics (AAP) advises waiting until your newborn’s umbilical stump heals before their first tub bath at home, which typically takes about two weeks.
 Likewise, if your baby has had a circumcision, make sure the incision fully heals before submerging them in a tub.
 In the meantime, sponge baths are the way to go.
+Lay your baby on a soft towel, use a basin of warm water and a gentle washcloth, and wash one section of their body at a time, keeping the rest covered so they stay warm.

 Never Ever Leave Your Baby, Toddler, or Little Kid Unattended